International Student and Scholar Services (ISSS) sponsors many activities, ranging from informative workshops to social get-togethers. Visit the

-International Student Services sponsors many activities, ranging from informative workshops to social get-togethers.
-Visit the Student Services event calendar to learn about upcoming events hosted by International Student Services and other offices, such as Student Development and Activities, Health Education, Intercultural Support, and Career Development.
+events calendar to learn about upcoming events hosted by ISSS and other offices, such as Student Development and Activities, Student Health Services, Intercultural Support, and Center for Student Success.

 The International Student Mentor Program assists new international students in adjusting academically, culturally, and socially to the United States and The New School.
 Mentors are experienced fellow students who make themselves available to advise and assist new students upon arrival and during their first semester at The New School.
 For mentors, this is an opportunity to learn about other countries and make new friends from around the world.